Scientific Name

 Etymology

-The specific epithet "bertholdii (berth-OLD-ee-eye)" honors Andreas Berthold, who first found the species during his trip to Mexico in 2013.
+The specific epithet "bertholdii (berth-OLD-ee-eye)" honors Andreas Berthold, who found this species during his trip to Mexico in 2013.

 How to Grow and Care for Mammillaria bertholdii

-Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
+Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight daily.
 If you are growing M. bertholdii indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
-If possible, place the pot on the balcony or in the garden for extra light from spring to fall.
+Place the pot on the balcony or in the garden for extra light from spring to fall if possible.

-Hardiness: This cactus is heat tolerant, but it is not a cold-hardy plant.
+Hardiness: This cactus is heat tolerant but not a cold-hardy plant.
 M. bertholdii can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: From spring to fall, water deeply and wait for the soil to dry out before watering again.
 Never let the pot sit in water.
 Suspend watering in the winter.